Liouville quantum gravity and the Brownian map I: The QLE(8/3,0) metric: Meeting in the middle

 By Lemma~\ref{lem::conditional_probability_converges}, we have that the first term on the right hand side converges to $p_0$ as $\epsilon \to 0$.
 Therefore~\eqref{eqn::cm_to_cd_e2} follows from~\eqref{eqn::cm_to_cd}. \end{proof}

 As a consequence of the analysis which gave the proof of Theorem~\ref{thm::typical_cut_point}, we will also be able to identify the conditional law of $\CB$ under $\MstwoD$ given its boundary length.
-This will be rather important for us later in this article because, as we will explain now, it implies that $\partial \CB$ is almost surely conformally removable.
+This will be rather important for us later in this article because, as we will explain now, it implies that $\partial \CB$ is a.s.\ conformally removable.

 \begin{proposition} Suppose that $\CB$ is as in Theorem~\ref{thm::typical_cut_point}. \begin{enumerate}[(i)] \item Conditionally on its boundary length, the law of $\CB$ under $\MstwoD$ is that of a quantum disk. \item Suppose that $(\C,h)$ is any embedding of $(\CS,x,y)$ distributed according to $\MstwoD$.
-Then the image of the embedding of $\partial \CB$ is almost surely conformally removable. \end{enumerate} \end{proposition} \begin{proof} First of all, we know from Lemma~\ref{lem::law_given_e1} that the conditional law of $\CB$ given $\ttime$ and $X_\ttime$ is the same as the conditional law of $\CB$ given $\ttime$, $X_\ttime$, and $E_\epsilon$.
+Then the image of the embedding of $\partial \CB$ is a.s.\ conformally removable. \end{enumerate} \end{proposition} \begin{proof} First of all, we know from Lemma~\ref{lem::law_given_e1} that the conditional law of $\CB$ given $\ttime$ and $X_\ttime$ is the same as the conditional law of $\CB$ given $\ttime$, $X_\ttime$, and $E_\epsilon$.
 We define $d(\CS^1,\CS^2)$ as in the proof of Theorem~\ref{thm::typical_cut_point}.
 The conditional law of the segment $\wt{\eta}'$ of $\eta'$ which is contained in $\CB$ and connects $\eta'(\ttime)$ to $\ol{\eta}'(\ol{\ttime})$ (i.e., the segment indicated in green in Figure~\ref{fig::doubly_marked_sphere2}) is given by a chordal $\SLE_6$ process independent of $\CB$.
 Let $\wt{\CB}$ be the component of $\CB \setminus \wt{\eta}'$ with the longest quantum boundary length.
 Then we know that $\wt{\CB}$ is a quantum disk conditional on its boundary length because it is a complementary component of $\eta'$ on $\CS$.
 The result follows because the $d$-distance between $\wt{\CB}$ and $\CB$ tends to $0$ in probability as $\epsilon \to 0$ while, as we mentioned above, the law of $\CB$ does not change with $\epsilon$.
 This proves that the conditional law of $\CB$ given its boundary length is a quantum disk.